Bayesian nonparametric modeling of heterogeneous populations of networks

-\allowdisplaybreaks The \suppref{sec:supp_mat} is organized as follows.
-In \Autoref{sec:proof} we provide the proof of the results in \Autoref{subsec:teo_res}. \Autoref{app:post_comp} provides additional details on the posterior computational strategy presented in \Autoref{sec:section3}.
-In particular, the steps of the proposed algorithm for posterior computations are summarized in \autoref{alg:gibbs}, and additional computational aspects to improve the efficiency of the algorithm are discussed. \Autoref{app:prediction} presents a closed-form expression for the cluster-specific one-step-ahead posterior predictive distribution.
-Specifically, given an estimated partition of the sample of multiple network data, we analyze the conditional distribution of a new graph, assuming it belongs to a specific cluster.
+The Supplementary Material is organized as follows.
+In \Autoref{sec:proof} we provide the proof of the results in Section 2.3 of the main paper. \Autoref{app:post_comp} provides additional details on posterior computations, including strategies to enhance the algorithm’s efficiency. \Autoref{app:prediction} provides a closed-form expression for the cluster-specific one-step-ahead posterior predictive distribution, conditionally on an estimated partition of the sample.
 This result is generalized to make a joint prediction on $m$ graphs, assuming that they all belong to a specific cluster of the estimated partition.
-In addition, the cluster-specific posterior distribution of $\mathcal{G}_k^{m*}$ is also provided in closed-form.
-Finally, \Autoref{app:simulation} and \Autoref{app:largeN} present further information on the simulation studies of \Autoref{sec:section4} and the illustration of \Autoref{subsubsec:subsubsection6}.
+In addition, the cluster-specific posterior distribution of $\mathcal{C}_k^{*}$ is also provided in closed-form.
+Finally, \Autoref{app:simulation}, \Autoref{app:data_analysis} and \Autoref{app:largeN} present further information on the simulation studies and the illustrations in Section 4 Section 5 and Section 6 of the main paper.